The Sovereign SDK Book

 On the other hand, we don't want to let sequencers get away with including transactions that they know are invalid.
 Otherwise, a malicious sequencer could include invalid transactions "for free", causing the rollup to do a bunch of wasted computation.

 We address these issues by splitting transasction validation into two categories.
 Stateless validation (i.e. signature checks) happens first, and transactions which fail stateless validation are invalid forever.
 If a sequencer includes a transaction which is statelessly invalid, then we know he's malicious.
 After a transaction has passed stateless validation, we proceed to make some stateful checks (i.e. checking that the transaction isn't a duplicate, and that the account has enough funds to pay for gas).
-If these checks fail, we charge the sequencer a small fee - just enough to cover the cost of the signature check.
+If these checks fail, we charge the sequencer a small fee - just enough to cover the cost of the validatoin.

 Soft Confirmations